-The costs of overheads and support services are charged to directorates in the Comprehensive Income and Expenditure Statement in accordance with the Council's internal reporting arrangements.
+The costs of overheads and support services are charged to directorates in the Comprehensive Income and Expenditure Statement in accordance with the Council's arrangements for accountability and financial performance.

 24 Property, Plant and Equipment

 Property, Plant and Equipment are non-current assets that have physical substance are held for use in the provision of services, for rental to others, or for administrative purposes and are expected to be used during more than one financial year.